MarcelineVQ/Twister/readme.md

 ===
 Addon to twist automatically.
 ---

+* twow 1.17.2: Addon defunct, totwm twisting was removed for no particular reason beyond devs decided it wasn't fun even though they probably don't even do it.

 Provides a WF totem tracker icon and automated twisting.
 If you're a sicko thaty enjoys self-torture and being oom this is the addon for you.
 * Requires [SuperWoW](https://github.com/balakethelock/SuperWoW/)